 How lupus can affect your body

 The most common effects of lupus include extreme fatigue, joint pain, fevers and skin rashes.
-About half of people with the disease develop a rash across their cheeks and nose, in a butterfly pattern.
+About half of people with the disease develop a butterfly shaped rash across their cheeks and nose.
 The rash can also appear in other places and often worsens with sun exposure.
 About 50%-90% of people identify fatigue as a primary symptom, thus proper rest is very important.

 Rheumatoid arthritis is another common way that lupus affects the body.
 Arthritis is a swelling of the joints, which leads to stiffness and aching.
 These symptoms may come and go based on the severity of your condition and other factors such as activity, diet and more.